ryanlow64/tp/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.
 3. **Emojis not being shown on Linux devices**: Emojis may not be displayed correctly on Linux devices.
 This is due to the default font used in JavaFX not supporting emojis.
+4. **Overlapping property names or addresses**: Properties with different names but same addresses or properties with the same name but different addresses can be added, leading to potential overlaps.
+This will be fixed in a later release of the application.

 --------------------------------------------------------------------------------------------------------------------